hmrc/sbt-bobby/README.md

 Bobby should *not* be added to an individual projects build.
 Instead, it should be added as a global plugin

 This means:
-* All projects can benefit from Bobby
+* All projects can benefit from Bobby, including the meta build (plugins)
 * Bobby can be updated centrally

 >At HMRC bobby is added on the Jenkins build-servers and runs automatically for you.
 You do not need to do anything, unless you